Charli3-Official/swap-demo-contract/README.md

 * "Swap A" transaction allows the exchange of asset A from the user's wallet to the swap's UTXO in exchange for asset B.
 * "Swap B" transaction enables the exchange of asset B from the user's wallet to the swap's UTXO in exchange for asset A.

+*Note:* Documentation for the off-chain integration of the send-odv-request can be found [here](https://github.com/Charli3-Official/swap-demo-contract/tree/main/swap_demo_contract/docs).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>